himanshuraj001/Udacity_data_science_capstone/README.md

 There is a csv file containing final dataset that is going to be feed for model training.

 ### Results
 In this project I use Random forest classifier to prdict the result.
-This model gives a training data accuracy of 0.763 and an F1-score of 0.748 and  test data set accuracy of 0.736 and F1-score of 0.716 suggests that the random forest model did not overfit the training data.
+This model gives a training data accuracy of 0.763 and an F1-score of 0.748 and  test data set accuracy of
+0.736 and F1-score of 0.716 suggests that the random forest model did not overfit the training data.
+-Blog Post of this project is at medium : [Starbucks Offer Success Prediction](https://medium.com/@imhimanshurajonly/starbucks-offer-success-prediction-451a1d13cb6d)